antoniojbt/project_quickstart/README.rst

 Project Quickstart
 ##################

 Boilerplate tools and templates for setting up a data analysis project.

-The package is setup with:
+Create a new directory, subfolders and files that will help quickstart your data science project with packaging, testing, scripts, reporting and other templates.

+Even if the code is project specific it can still be versioned, frozen and archived for reproducibility purposes later on.

+This tool was produced with the following in mind:

-- reproducibility concepts in mind
+- Reproducibility concepts and best practice implementation
-- Ruffus_ as a pipeline tool and CGAT_ tools for support
+- Use of Ruffus_ as a pipeline tool and CGAT_ tools for support
 - Python_ programming and packaging_
 - restructuredText_ and Sphinx_ for reporting
 - Travis_ and tox_ for testing